When a user clicks on a link in an email campaign the link launches in Safari web experience instead of the iOS mobile app.

 The mobile app must have a stable network connection.

+Unstable network connections can cause an issue for iOS devices with recognizing a link as associated with an installed mobile app.
 If on an unstable connection, restricted bandwidth, or corporate wi-fi, please try connecting to a different network and then access the link.

 Android devices are not subject to all of the iOS restrictions outlined above, though it is very easy to mark "always open in Chrome" on an Android device.
 Please confirm that the Android device has not been configured to always open in Chrome before contacting firstname.lastname@example.org.